Apple Watch Series 4: What We Know So Far

 Noted Apple analyst Ming-Chi Kuo stated in a report last month that this year’s Apple Watch would feature the most significant physical change in the company’s wearable line to date.
 According to the analyst, this year’s Apple Watches would feature displays that are roughly 15 percent larger than the device’s current iteration, according to a 9to5Mac report.

 This means that the Apple Watch’s usual 1.5-inch and 1.65-inch displays for the 38mm and 42mm models would likely be increased to 1.57 inches and 1.78 inches, respectively.
-Kuo noted, however, that the Apple Watch Series 4 would probably have a similar physical footprint as the Series 3, since the Cupertino-based tech giant would likely trim the bezels of the device to accommodate the larger displays.
+Kuo noted, however, that the Apple Watch Series 4 would probably have a similar physical footprint as the Series 3, since the Apple would likely trim the bezels of the device to accommodate the larger displays.

 Features